jyoman19/AI-Enabled-Accident-Detection/README.md

   - Cutting-edge artificial intelligence technologies are leveraged, with YOLOv8 serving as a state-of-the-art object detection model for real-time accident identification.

 - **Data Collection:**
-  - A dual dataset strategy is adopted, utilizing both a primary dataset provided by hackathon organizers and a meticulously curated dataset.
+  - A dual dataset strategy is adopted, utilizing both a Kaggle dataset and a meticulously curated dataset through scraping.
   - The combination of datasets ensures robust model development, enhanced diversity, and comprehensive training for optimal real-world performance.

 - **Model Building:**